RomayLala/alx-higher_level_programming/0x03-python-data_structures/README.md

 This function returns a tuple with the length of a string and its first character.
 This function  finds the biggest integer of a list.
 This function finds all multiples of 2 in a list.
+This function deletes the item at a specific position in a list.